haystack/murmur/README.md

 Next set up the environment variables.
 The only variables you should need to set are your gmail username and password.

 1. `cp .env.example .env`
 2. Fill in the correct values in `.env` for your gmail account.
-Make sure to enable insecure logins on gmail.
+Put your gmail address and a google app password.
 3. Use `make` to create the database and create a superuser account to login
 4. Check it out on `localhost:8000